quixio/quix-samples/python/write/Twitter-Stream/README.md

 # Twitter Stream Example

-This sample will allow you to stream data from Twitter into a Quix Stream
+A Quix model can be used to bridge data from almost any source.
+In this case we'll be using a Twitter developer account to stream Tweet data with a view to running real time ML models on the feed later on.

 ## Requirements / Prerequisites

-This python project requires a Twitter developer account (and Twitter bearer token).
+ - A Twitter developer account (sign up at [https://developer.twitter.com/en/apply-for-access](https://developer.twitter.com/en/apply-for-access))

 ## Environment Variables